-Impaired Vision-Cataracts and glaucome after depth perception, visual acuity, peripheral vision and susceptibility to glare.
-Solution: Add color and contrast to identify objects, such as grab bers and
+Impaired Vision-Cataracts and glaucoma alter depth perception, visual acuity, peripheral vision and susceptibility to glare.
+Solution: Add color and contrast to identify objects, such as grab bars and affect balance and gait and cause drops in systolic blood pressure while standing.
+Mixing certain medications increases these effects causing falls.
+Solution: Have a home care professional carefully monitor medications and interactions disease and other conditions increase the risk of falling, Solution: Enlist specially to doctor appointments and recognize red

-Home Hazards.-Most homes are full of falling hazards.
-Solution: Add grab bars in the bathroom, install proper railings on both sides of stairways, improve the lighting, remove loose rugs and fix uneven or cracked sidewalks.
+Home Hazards-Most homes are full of falling hazards.
+Solution: Add grab bars in the bathroom, install proper railings on both sides of stairways. improve the lighting, remove loose rugs and fix uneven or cracked sidewalks